Open-Source-Economy/blog/blog-posts/new-free-software-principles.md

 ## The Freedom 2: Community Control

-With this principle, we are beginning to diverge significantly from Stallman's vision.
-Stallman primarily focused on code and what it could achieve.
+With this principle, we are beginning to diverge significantly from Free Software's vision.
+Free Software primarily focused on code and what it could achieve.
 However, as we've seen with examples like YouTube, merely discussing code is insufficient because it excludes a vast majority of users of that code.
 The problem we encounter with YouTube is a collective one.

 If we intend to ensure that every user is not controlled by YouTube, the entire YouTube platform should respect the freedom of all its users.
 This marks the commencement of a new era in the free software movement.
 So, how can we maximize the freedom of the YouTube community, encompassing viewers, YouTube creators, employees, customers, and so on?
 We're talking about millions of people here, and the most effective approach we've discovered thus far is a democratic system.